 The current public health crisis has also resulted in general economic slowdown and extreme volatility in financial markets.
 In addition to impacting the Unit price, this may create difficulty in raising capital in debt and equity markets, which could in turn adversely impact the REIT's strategy.
 In response to the global economic slowdown, governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 Notwithstanding any of the foregoing, the extent to which COVID-19 and any other pandemic or public health crisis impacts the REIT's business, affairs, operations, financial condition (including the REIT's ability to raise capital), liquidity, availability of credit and results of operations will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information which may emerge concerning the severity of and the actions required to contain the COVID-19 pandemic or remedy its impact, among others.
 At this time, the duration and impact of COVID-19 is unknown, as is the efficacy of the government and central bank interventions.
+The ability and level of success of jurisdictions around the world in restarting and maintaining economies is uncertain.
 It is not possible at this time to reliably predict the overall long term impact on the REIT's financial performance.
 The wide ranging disruptions caused by COVID-19 may materially adversely affect the REIT's performance.
-The economic uncertainty surrounding the COVID-19 pandemic may, in the short and/or long term, materially adversely impact the REIT's operations and financial performance.
+The economic uncertainty surrounding the COVID-19 pandemic may, in the short and/or long term, materially adversely impact the REIT's tenants and/or the debt and equity markets as well as the Unit price, both of which could materially adversely affect the REIT's operations and financial performance.

-In response to the work-from-home measures implemented due to COVID-19, the REIT has enhanced its processes, procedures and controls in an effort to mitigate any potential cybersecurity risks that may stem from working remotely.
+In response to the work-from-home measures implemented due to COVID-19, Starlight has enhanced its processes, procedures and controls in an effort to mitigate any potential cybersecurity risks that may stem from working remotely.
 Certain initiatives taken by the REIT include the addition of software programs that search, monitor and analyze machine data to identify unusual activity, protect against malware, detect malicious traffic and report on widely known vulnerabilities and threat data in connection with connected assets.
-The REIT has also increased its firewall protections and implemented desktop administration software that aids in the tracking of inventory and allows the REIT to remotely control applications.
+Starlight has also increased its firewall protections and implemented desktop administration software that aids in the tracking of inventory and allows the REIT to remotely control applications.
 There can be no assurance that such measures will deter, mitigate or prevent any cyber-attacks.

 The REIT has taken actions to mitigate the effects of COVID-19 on its operations, liquidity, financial condition and results, keeping in mind the interests of its employees, tenants and other stakeholders.
 As COVID-19 continues to impact the well-being of individuals and the global economy, the REIT has implemented appropriate cautionary measures to ensure it is conducting business in a safe and effective manner (including, without limitation, limiting visits to the REIT's corporate offices and ensuring proper protocols around sanitation and social distancing), and continues to diligently work with its service providers to remain operational through the pandemic.
-Examples of these measures are: increased security to ensure appropriate elevator capacity limits are enforced, and increased janitorial services for workplaces/tenancies.
+Examples of these measures are: increased security to ensure appropriate elevator capacity limits are enforced and increased janitorial services for workplaces/tenancies.
 The REIT has an evolving response plan and a crisis management team that is in regular communication with our tenants.
 There can be no assurance that the response plan will mitigate any or all of the potential impact of COVID-19.